Consumer

 August Media

+In June 2012, August took over digital agency ID Media to expand as an integrated communications group.
 Founded in August 2005 with Sally O'Sullivan as chair (former IPC editor-in-chief who had founded Front publisher Cabal), Mark Lonergan, who had left Highbury House, as MD and Sarah Bravo as editorial director (former editor of Real Homes at Cabal).
-Within three months it had won the contract to publish a 1.7m run Ikea magazine.
-By 2009, magazine and digital clients included Ikea, the NHS, Butlins, City & Guilds, Jordans and Capgemini.
+Within three months it won the contract to publish a 1.7m run Ikea magazine.
+By 2009, clients included Ikea, the NHS, Butlins, City & Guilds, Jordans and Capgemini.
 Ikea Family Live is a quarterly published in '21 countries, 24 languages and a worldwide print run of almost 30 million' (UK ABC was 300,441 in 2008).

 Axon Publishing